pacman::p_load(tmap, SpatialAcc, sf,

 hexagons_2019 <- st_read(dsn = "data/geospatial/Hexagon 2019 Shapefile",

-layer = "Hexagon_2019")
+layer = "Hexagon_2019") Reading layer `Hexagon_2019' from data source

 `C:\deadline2359\IS415-Project\posts\accessibility\data\geospatial\Hexagon 2019 Shapefile'